Acebeam K75 flashlight review

 Is the Acebeam K75 going to be the next killer thrower?
 After the BLF GT was surpassed by the Astrolux MF04, we now have Acebeam stepping up the game.
-And instead of using the CREE XHP35Hi, Acebeam went for the Luminus SBT-90 II.
-It is supposed to throw about 2.5 kilometers / 1.5 miles with a maximum output of 6300 Lumens.
+And instead of using the CREE XHP35Hi, Acebeam went for the Luminus SBT-90 gen II.
+It is claimed to throw 2.5 kilometers / 1.5 miles and a maximum output of 6300 lumens.

 What you’ll get:

 The package quality is good but basic.
 I’d love to see those aluminum carry cases come back… who knows…

 - Carry handle

 - Spare O-rings

 |Brand / Model||Acebeam K75|

 |LED||Luminus SBT-90 II|

 |Beam intensity||1,562,500 cd / 1.5Mcd|